 14 Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.
 15 For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
 16 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.
 Hebrews 4:14-16 KJV

-- If they lash out in anger when you don't give into their charade, don't take it personally.
-Don't argue with it either, you cannot please an evil spirit.
-It is not them anyway.
+- If they lash out in anger when you don’t give into their charade, don’t take it personally.
+Don’t argue with it either, you cannot please an evil spirit.
+It is not them anyway, and perhaps at the moment, they can not perceive reality correctly.
+Be thoughtful to understand what their emotional state influences as far as their fram of mind but also recognize what is influencing their emotional state.
 Let them know that you love them and then learn how to either change the subject or graciously remove yourself until they can cool off.